shard-org/sharc/syntax/stack.md

 ok the first line was a lie, you *can* allocate unknown size vars to the stack.
 Not saying you *should* but you *can*.
 Let me make this *very* clear, you will need to manually free the memory afterwards, the compiler won't do it for you.
-if you dont.. well you dont want to find out